- Choosing the languages supported by the project and the analysis

 Managing the Unicode format and specific character sets

 WINDEV proposes two management modes:

-- the single charset mode: In this mode, if your application manages languages that use specific character sets (Greek, Korean, ...), you have the ability to change by programming:
+- the single charset mode: In this mode, if your application includes languages that use specific character sets (Greek, Korean, etc.), change the following elements through programming:

 - the character set used by all screen fonts (ChangeCharset).
 This character set can also be used for the data saved in the HFSQL files.
-See the online help for more details (keyword: Multilingual).
+For more details, see the online help (keyword: Multilingual).

-- the language of keyboard handled by the application users (ChangeKeyboard).
+- the language of the keyboard used by the application users (ChangeKeyboard).

 - the full support of Unicode: This mode is used to manage the non-Latin character sets.
 In this mode, ChangeCharset and ChangeKeyboard are useless.
 The change of character set is automatically performed according to the language options defined in the project description.
 You also have the ability to mix different character sets.